IgorBuchelnikov/ObservableComputations/README.md

 * Properties that contain exception information
 * Setting configuration parameters *OcConfiguration.SaveOcDispatcherInvocationInstantiationStackTrace* and *OcConfiguration.TrackOcDispatcherInvocations*

-*OcConfiguration.SaveOcDispatcherInvocationExecutionStackTrace*, *Invocation.ExecutionStackTrace*, *Invocation.Executor* и  *Invocation.Parent* properties can be usefull, when you call *OcDispatcher.DoOtherInvocations* or *OcDispatcher.Invoke\** methods in the *OcDispatcher* thread.
+*OcConfiguration.SaveOcDispatcherInvocationExecutionStackTrace*, *Invocation.ExecutionStackTrace*, *Invocation.Executor* и  *Invocation.Parent* properties can be usefull, when you call *OcDispatcher.ExecuteOtherInvocations* or *OcDispatcher.Invoke\** methods in the *OcDispatcher* thread.

 ## Additional events for changes handling: PreCollectionChanged, PreValueChanged, PostCollectionChanged, PostValueChanged